whitecube/php-prices/README.md

 > 💡 **Nice to know**: Most of the time, you'll be using modifiers to alter a price since its base value is meant to be somehow constant.
 For more information on modifiers, please take at the ["Adding modifiers" section](#adding-modifiers) below.

-## Setting units & quantities
+## Setting units (quantities)

 This package's default behavior is to consider its base price as the "per unit" price.
 When no units have been specified, it defaults to `1`.
+Since "units" can be anything from a number of undividable products to a measurement, they are always converted to floats.

-You can set the units amount during instantiation:
+You can set the units amount (or "quantity" if you prefer) during instantiation:

 ```php
 use Whitecube\Price\Price;